Thank you Hogan Humphries for donating used USB drives. The drives have been received and re-purposed for donation to SugarLabs.org.Continue Reading

 Here is how the USB journey begins:

-- Step 1: Collect all your old and unused USB sticks. **Sugar requires a minimum 1GB stick**
+- Step 1: Collect all your old and unused USB flash drives. **Sugar requires a minimum 1GB stick**

 - Step 2: Send your USB drive(s) to RecycleUSB.com